zeyadomran/Self-Checkout-Station-Simulator/README.txt

-How to use the GUI,
+How to use the GUI:
 Run the Main.java class in <SelfCheckoutSystem - Software/org/lsmr/SelfCheckoutSystem/Software>

 Valid Denominations: